 Marquette University offers graduation on a weekly basis during the summer months and on a monthly basis during the academic year.
 However, each college may develop a policy that will guide the implementation of this process for students in that college.
 This statement addresses the policy as implemented by the Graduate School.

 It is the policy of the Graduate School that only specific additional graduation dates will be implemented, and then only for students in specific academic disciplines.
-The additional graduation dates will be used to accommodate students who will be or have earned a professional certificate issued by an agency other than Marquette University.
+The additional graduation dates will be used to accommodate students who will be earning or have earned a professional certificate issued by an agency other than Marquette University.
 This will include Wisconsin teaching licensure, the licensure in clinical psychology, and the specialty certificates in orthodontics, endodontics, and prosthodontics issued by the American Dental Association.

 All graduate students other than those listed in the paragraph above will be restricted to graduating in May, August, or December of each year according to the Academic Calendar.
 In addition to these three regular graduations, the following additional graduation cycles will be implemented for the groups of students specified: